-Anyone who’s ever considered buying a franchise has probably asked this question to themself.
+Anyone who’s ever considered buying a franchise has probably wondered how much franchise owners make.

 Given the amount of money certain franchises cost to get started (ahem, over a million dollars for some brands), naturally, people want to know what kind of return on investment they can make.

 While it’s a totally fair question, the answer requires a ton of nuance.

 - Franchise owners can make anywhere from under $100,000 to well over six figures.

 - Owning multiple franchise locations is how you can generate the highest returns.